ember-learn/ember-blog/source/2019-12-23-countdown-to-the-new-year-ember-bootstrap-and-ember-paper.md

 ### Ember Bootstrap - What It Does

-`ember-bootstrap` is an addon for using the [Bootstrap](http://getbootstrap.com/) design library in Ember applications. `ember-bootstrap` provides a native Ember component library for some of the more commonly used Bootstrap components.
+The `ember-bootstrap` addon is for using the [Bootstrap](http://getbootstrap.com/) design library in Ember applications.
+This addon provides a native Ember component library for some of the more commonly used Bootstrap components.

 `ember-bootstrap` can help you can integrate Bootstrap into your application quickly, and in an idiomatic Ember manner.